mezuro/prezento/README.md

 Mezuro project aims provide a platform to compare projects and metric techniques, teach how to use metrics through configurations, analyze code, avoid technical debts, and disseminate code metrics usage and understanding.

+To know how to contribute and how to setup a working environment, please refer to the [CONTRIBUTING](CONTRIBUTING.md) and [HACKING](HACKING.md) files, respectively.

 ### License

 Copyright (c) 2013-2016 The Author developers.